HomeArticlesWaterfall

 • After Rains (October–November): Cool weather, fewer people.

-• Summer: Skip it—the jungle dries up.
+• Summer: Skip it — the jungle dries up.

-Things to carry at Chinchoti Waterfall
+Things to Carry at Chinchoti Waterfall

 • Camera, Cell Phone, Power Bank, Torch